Roof Tear Off and Replace Cost: Is It Worth It?

 Tear-Off vs. Layover: A Head-to-Head Comparison

 Choosing between a full tear-off and replacement and a cheaper layover is a major decision.
-While a layover can save money upfront, the long-term value is questionable.So to compare them both, here’s a direct comparison:
+While a layover can save money upfront, most professional roofing contractors recommend a full tear-off because it allows proper inspection, warranty coverage, and longer roof lifespan.

 Feature Full Tear-Off & Replacement Roof Layover (Re-Roofing)